Sudarut-kas/Data-Mining-for-MakerDAO/README.md

 MakerDAO dataset from VAT module since the platform started to 31 July 2023 [transaction dataset](https://drive.google.com/file/d/1KJ551BYvw6vVx7pgHYkFPXU9Em0zkHuB/view?usp=share_link)

+# Additional
+MakerDAO data from smart contracts needs ABIs file to decode the transaction.
+You can get into this [MakerDAO Chainlog](https://ipfs.io/ipfs/bafybeid6dreur7nlcuqrdz7irtyffwvt3pvyzvac3cfdxmznw6kmoxmj3a) for any ABI file you want.

 # Acknowledgements

 Thanks to Yury Yanavich, my supervisor, for doing the research.